SEED Scholars Honors Program

 - Advising by culturally-sensitive staff with experience working with students from diverse backgrounds

 - Faculty Mentoring: Scholars have access to UC Berkeley faculty mentors to provide guidance on academic and professional endeavors.

 - Short and long-term research opportunities beginning the summer after first year

-- Paid summer research and internship opportunities
+- Funding for research and internship opportunities

 - Access to organizations, community spaces, and social events